-Three soloists, selected from 12 by the jury, will perform in The Concerto Award Finalists’ Recital on 4 February 2023 for the opportunity to perform a concerto with Le Foyer des Artistes on 9 June, 2023.
+Three soloists, selected from 12 by the jury, will perform in the Concerto Award Finalists’ Recital on 4 February 2024 for the opportunity to perform a concerto with Le Foyer des Artistes on 9 June, 2024.

-St Columb’s Hall is an iconic building with a music tradition spanning 135 years and the St Columb’s Hall Concerto Award has been founded to re-establish the Hall as an epicentre for music excellence in Ireland.
-Open to talented instrumentalists from around the world, this is an unique opportunity for an emerging soloist with the potential for an international career in music.
+St Columb’s Hall is an iconic building with a music tradition spanning 135 years and the St Columb’s Hall Concerto Award has been founded to celebrate the new chapter of live music which we have opened at the Hall.
+Open to talented instrumentalists from around the world, this is an unique opportunity for an emerging soloist on the path to an international career in music.

-The St Columb’s Hall Concerto Award will be one of the most significant classical music awards in Ireland.
+The St Columb’s Hall Concerto Award is one of the most significant music awards and concert performance opportunities in Ireland.

 Challenge Curve Audience Prize (by audience vote) – £1,000

-Our objective was to commission a piece of art which would best celebrate the heritage of St Columba and the spirit of cultural pilgrimage in ancient Celtic christianity, a source of infinite inspiration in art and music.
+The St Columb’s Hall Concerto Award is a sculpture, commissioned by Le Foyer des Artistes and the St Columb’s Hall Trust, as an embodiment of the Columba journey from Derry to Iona.
+It’s a celebration of the heritage of St Columba and the legacy of cultural pilgrimage in ancient Celtic culture, a source of infinite inspiration in art and music.

 Stone is a material which embodies the perpetual movement of people throughout the ages, from medieval pilgrims to present day travellers, crossing lands and seas to found new cultural landscapes and to connect with new peoples.